nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Tips feature

-The tips feature shows curates tips for internship applications for specific application stages that helps the user to prepare for their application deliverables and tests.
-The tips are only shown for specific stages of internship applications.
+The tips feature shows curated tips for internship applications for specific application stages in order to help the user prepare for their certain deliverables, interviews and tests.
+The tips are currently only curated for common stages of internship applications due to the feasibility constraints.

 #### Implementation